-- improving and steering the compliance processes, publishing the associated procedures, setting up necessary tools when appropriate, and monitoring their understanding and application; - leading a network of Business Units' (BU), countries' and Corporate Departments' (CD) compliance correspondents, and ensuring regular communication with operational managers and staff: - developing employees' ethics and compliance culture through awareness and training campaigns; - improving the internal whistleblowing system.
+- improving and steering the compliance processes, publishing the associated procedures, setting up necessary tools when appropriate, and monitoring their understanding and application; - leading a network of Business Units' (BU), countries' and Corporate Departments' (CD) Compliance Correspondents, and ensuring regular communication with operational managers and staff; - · developing employees' ethics and compliance culture through awareness and training campaigns; and - · improving the internal whistleblowing system.

-The Compliance Committee, chaired by the Chief Compliance Officer, issues opinions and recommendations on third-party compliance assessments (under the Sapin II law) and oversees the implementation of the compliance procedures.
-It is composed of permanent members from the corporate departments.
-Depending on the topics, the concerned compliance correspondent and operationals are invited to Compliance Committee meetings.
+The Compliance Committee, chaired by the Chief Compliance Officer, issues opinions and recommendations on third-party compliance assessments (under the Sapin II Act) and oversees the implementation of the compliance procedures.
+It is composed of permanent members from the Corporate Departments.
+Depending on the topics, the concerned Compliance Correspondent and operationals are invited to Compliance Committee meetings.

-The compliance correspondents, appointed by their department, relay the internal rules on ethics and compliance through their organization, and provide information and training to exposed populations in their organization.
+The Compliance Correspondents, appointed by their department, relay the internal rules on ethics and compliance through their organization, and provide information and training to exposed populations.
 They also take part in the development of the procedures for managing identified risks, and in the operational implementation of action plans.